TLanetteRose/Pricing-Component-w-Toggle-TLP/README.md

     color: $lt-grayish-blue;
 }
 ```
+I had never used this technique before, but now I see the value in including it in my code.

 ### Techniques I Used
+As I said earlier, I did try to use CSS for my toggle switch functionality.
+However, it was easier to use Vanilla JS.
+I added an **addEventListener** for the toggle switch instead of using **onclick** in HTML code.
+I refered to [JavaScript HTML DOM EventListener](https://www.w3schools.com/js/js_htmldom_eventlistener.asp) on the W3Schools website.

 ## Completed Design
 You can view my final design here: [Pricing Component with Toggle](https://tlanetterose.github.io/Pricing-Component-w-Toggle-TLP/)